Historic roads and trails: England

-The Post Track and Sweet Track, causeways or timber trackways, in the Somerset levels, near Glastonbury, are believed to be the oldest known purpose built roads in the world and have been dated to the 3800s BC.
+The Post Track and Sweet Track, causeways or timber trackways, in the Somerset levels, near Glastonbury, are believed to be the oldest known purpose-built roads in the world and have been dated to the 3800s BC.
 The tracks were walkways consisting mainly of planks of oak laid end-to-end, supported by crossed pegs of ash, oak, and lime, driven into the underlying peat. and were used to link the fen islands across the marshes.
-The Lindholme Trackway is later and dates to around 2900–2500 BC.
+The Lindholme Trackway is later, and dates to around 2900–2500 BC.
 It fits within a trend of narrowing width and increased sophistication during the third millennium BC.
 Some argue that this shift could relate to the growing complexity of wheeled transport at the time.

 Tracks provided links between farmsteads and fields, other farmsteads, and neighbouring long barrow tombs.
 They also joined the separate localities to the camp meeting places and cross-country flint roads.
 Others were more likely to have been processional ways, such as the one leading to the gigantic temple at Avebury in Wiltshire.
 On British hills, the line of tracks often run a little below the actual crest of a ridge, possibly to afford some shelter from the wind or to avoid travellers presenting themselves to marauders as a target on the skyline.

 Examples include the Harrow Way and the Pilgrims' Way, running along the North Downs in southern England.
 The Harrow Way (also spelled as "Harroway") is another name for the "Old Way", an ancient trackway in the south of England, dated by archaeological finds to 600–450 BC, but probably in existence since the Stone Age.
 The "Old Way" ran from Seaton in Devon to Dover, Kent.
 Later the eastern part of the Harrow Way become known as the Pilgrims Way, following the canonisation of Thomas Beckett and the establishment of a shrine in Canterbury, Kent.
-This pilgrimage route ran from Winchester, Hampshire, via Farnham, Surrey, to Canterbury Kent.
+This pilgrimage route ran from Winchester in Hampshire, via Farnham in Surrey, to Canterbury.
 The western section of the Harrow Way ends in Farnham, the eastern in Dover.

 The Ridgeway similarly keeps to high ground and for at least 5,000 years travellers have used it.
 The Ridgeway provided a reliable trading route running along chalk hills from the Dorset coast to the Wash in Norfolk.
 The high dry ground made travel easy and provided a measure of protection by giving traders a commanding view, warning against potential attacks.
 The Icknield Way follows the chalk escarpment that includes the Berkshire Downs and Chiltern Hills, in southern and eastern England, from Norfolk to Wiltshire.

-Other examples of historic roads in England include the Long Causeway, a Medieval packhorse route that ran from Sheffield to Hathersage and The Mariners' Way in Devon.
-The latter was created by sailors in the eighteenth century, or earlier, travelling between the ports of Bideford and Dartmouth, Devon, who linked existing lanes, tracks and footpaths to form a direct route.
+Other examples of historic roads in England include the Mariners' Way in Devon, and the Long Causeway – a medieval packhorse route that ran from Sheffield to Hathersage.
+The Mariners' Way was created in the eighteenth century (or earlier) by sailors who, in travelling across Devon between the ports of Bideford and Dartmouth, linked existing lanes, tracks and footpaths to form a direct route.